GDI123/yakdns/README.md

 DDNS is ready for testing, This is PRE-ALPHA, so lots of broken shit

+# Install ddns

+simply drop ddns.py into /cjdns-master thats it and run as root just like cjdns

+client:

+client can be run as normal user from anywhere

+Add new domain: python ddns-client.py new domain.name ipv6-addr
+Rlease a domain: python ddns-client.py release domain.name

 # How it works

 Domains are stored in dns.db as follows: